watsonwork/watsonwork-developer-docs/guides/V1_ActionsEvents.md

 ### Implicit Action Handler

 These type of user actions are expected to be handled without the need for apps to provide UI code.
-The app is notified via a webhook and typically provides a declaration of a user experience for the Work Services client to interpret and present to the user.
+The app is notified via the actionSelected webhook event (currently part of the annotation-added event, but soon to be promoted into its own top level event) and typically provides a declaration of a user experience for the Work Services client to interpret and present to the user (via the createTargetedMessage mutation).
 Examples are:

 1. /commands
 2. actions identified for cognitively detected intents from users utterances in a conversation